luni64/TeensyTimerTool/README.md

 ```

 ### <a name='One-ShotTimer'></a>One-Shot Timer
-To use the timer in one-shot mode, simply replace ``beginPeriodic`` with ``beginOneShot``.
-After starting a one-shot-timer with its ``trigger`` function the callback is called once after the delay time has expired.
+You can also use one-shot timers.
+Instead of invoking the callback periodically it is called only once after starting the timer with the ``trigger`` function.

 The example below defines a one-shot timer whose callback simply switches off the board LED.
 In ``loop()``  the LED is switched on every 500ms.
 Immediately afterwards the timer is triggered with a delay time of 10ms so that the LED flashes briefly every 500ms.